-This Annual Report contains estimates, projections, and other information concerning our industry and business, as well as data regarding market research, estimates, and forecasts prepared by our management.
+This prospectus contains estimates, projections, and other information concerning our industry and business, as well as data regarding market research, estimates, and forecasts prepared by our management.
 Information that is based on estimates, forecasts, projections, market research, or similar methodologies is inherently subject to uncertainties, and actual events or circumstances may differ materially from events and circumstances that are assumed in this information.
-The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including those described in Item 3.D "Key Information-Risk Factors."
+The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including those described in the section titled "Risk Factors" in this prospectus.
 Unless otherwise expressly stated, we obtained industry, business, market, and other data from reports, research surveys, studies, and similar data prepared by market research firms and other third parties, industry and general publications, government data, and similar sources.
-In some cases, we do not expressly refer to the sources from which this data is derived.
-In that regard, when we refer to one or more sources of this type of data in any paragraph, you should assume that other data of this type appearing in the same paragraph is derived from sources that we paid for, sponsored, or conducted, unless otherwise expressly stated or the context otherwise requires.
-While we have compiled, extracted, and reproduced industry data from these sources, we have not independently verified the data.
-Forecasts and other forward-looking information with respect to industry, business, market, and other data are subject to the same qualifications and additional uncertainties regarding the other forward-looking statements in this Annual Report.
-See the section entitled "Cautionary Note Regarding Forward-Looking Statements" for more information.
+Forecasts and other forward-looking information with respect to industry, business, market, and other data are subject to the same qualifications and additional uncertainties regarding the other forward-looking statements in this prospectus.
+See "Cautionary Note Regarding Forward-Looking Statements."

-TRADEMARKS AND TRADE NAMES
+TRADEMARKS, TRADE NAMES AND SERVICE MARKS

-We own or have rights to various trademarks, service marks and trade names that we use in connection with the operation of our business.
-This Annual Report also contains trademarks, service marks and trade names of third parties, which are the property of their respective owners.
-The use or display of third parties' trademarks, service marks, trade names or products in this Annual Report is not intended to create, and does not imply, a relationship with us, or an endorsement or sponsorship by or of us.
-Solely for convenience, the trademarks, service marks and trade names referred to in this Annual Report may appear with the ®, TM or SM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable licensor to these trademarks, service marks and trade names.
+We own or have rights to various trademarks, service marks and trade names that we use in connection with the operation of our businesses.
+This prospectus also contains trademarks, service marks and trade names of third parties, which are the property of their respective owners.
+The use or display of third parties' trademarks, service marks, trade names or products in this prospectus is not intended to create, and does not imply, a relationship with us, or an endorsement or sponsorship by or of us.
+Solely for convenience, the trademarks, service marks and trade names referred to in this prospectus may appear without the [®], TM or ^{su} symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable licensor to these trademarks, service marks and trade names.

-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS

-This Annual Report and the information incorporated by reference herein include certain "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This prospectus and the information incorporated by reference herein include certain "forward-looking statements" within the meaning of Section 27A of the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements can generally be identified by the use of forward-looking terminology, including the terms "believes," "estimates," "anticipates," "expects," "seeks," "projects," "intends," "plans," "may," "will" or "should" or, in each case, their negative or other variations or comparable terminology.
-Except as otherwise indicated or required by context, references in this Annual Report to "we," "us," "our," "the Company" or "Marti" refer to Marti Technologies, Inc. (formerly known as Galata Acquisition Corp.), an exempted company incorporated with limited liability under the laws of the Cayman Islands, and its subsidiaries.

 These forward-looking statements include all matters that are not historical facts.
-They appear in a number of places throughout this Annual Report and include statements regarding our intentions, beliefs or current expectations concerning, among other things, results of operations, financial condition, liquidity, prospects, growth, strategies, future market conditions or economic performance and developments in the capital and credit markets and expected future financial performance, the markets in which we operate, as well as any information concerning possible or assumed future results of our operations.
+They appear in a number of places throughout this prospectus and include statements regarding our intentions, beliefs or current expectations concerning, among other things, results of operations, financial condition, liquidity, prospects, growth, strategies, future market conditions or economic performance and developments in the capital and credit markets and expected future financial performance, the markets in which we operate, as well as any information concerning possible or assumed future results of our operations.